Jonathan Michie

-Jonathan Michie OBE FAcSS (born 25 March 1957, London, England) is a British economist who is president of Kellogg College, Oxford, where he is professor of innovation and knowledge exchange.
+Jonathan Michie OBE FAcSS (born 25 March 1957, London, England) is a British economist who is president of Kellogg College, Oxford, where he is professor of innovation and knowledge exchange and pro-vice-chancellor without portfolio.

 Early life

 Michie is the son of the biologist Dame Anne McLaren and computer scientist Donald Michie, and brother of the academic psychologist Susan Michie.

 Academic career

 Michie studied at United World College of the Atlantic from 1973 where he gained his International Baccalaureate.
 He then gained a scholarship to Balliol College, Oxford, where he gained first class honours in Philosophy, Politics and Economics, and later a doctorate, after having obtained an MSc in Economics (with Distinction) from Queen Mary, University of London.
 In 1983 he moved to the Economics Department of the Trades Union Congress and then in 1988 to Brussels as an Expert to the European Commission, before becoming an academic at the University of Cambridge in 1990.
 After seven years at Cambridge – first in the Economics Faculty and then the Judge Business School – he took up the Sainsbury Chair of Management at the University of London, where he was head of the School of Management & Organizational Psychology at Birkbeck College.

 In 2004, he became a professor of management at the University of Birmingham where he was director of the Birmingham Business School and a member of the University Council.
 He was also a non-executive director of the Sandwell & West Birmingham Hospitals NHS Trust.

 In December 2007, he was appointed to the joint positions of Director of Oxford University Department for Continuing Education and President of Kellogg College, Oxford.
 He stood down as director of the department in 2021.

-Michie authored a report which called for Northern Rock to be remutualised, and heads the Commission for Ownership set up at Oxford University.
+Michie authored a report which called for Northern Rock to be remutualised.

 Michie was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to education.